Malta–Ukraine relations

 Maltese-Ukrainian relations are foreign relations between Malta and Ukraine.
 The Maltese embassy in Moscow (Russia) is also accredited as a non resident embassy to Ukraine.
 Ukraine is represented in Malta through its embassy in Rome (Italy).

-Malta supports Ukraine's European Union membership.
+Malta is a member of the European Union, which Ukraine applied for in 2022.

 Relations

 In July 2008, Maltese President Eddie Fenech Adami and Ukrainian President Viktor Yushchenko met and issued a joint statement indicating a desire for further development of relations between the two countries.
 They also discussed trade prospects and liberalization of visa regime.

 Malta is ready to support Ukraine in its efforts for political and economic reform in conformity with European Union agreed standards.
 In July 2008, the Maltese President spoke of Malta's experience in the process leading to and including EU membership: restructuring to conform to EU standards.

 During the 2022 Russian invasion of Ukraine, the Government of Malta sent €1.15 million worth of medicines and medical equipment to Ukraine.
 By 21 April 2022, 337 Ukrainian refugees have been granted protection status in Malta.
-As of 20 June 2022, 1,002 Ukrainians arrived in Malta in the last three months and where granted refugee status.
+As of 20 June 2022, 1,002 Ukrainians arrived in Malta in the last three months and were granted refugee status.